The secret to creating spiritual growth is understanding the ABCs of developmental issues. Rick Chromey explains it for us.

 The Importance of Church for Preteens

 Consequently, teachers of older children need to challenge and encourage personal faith decisions.
 Faith needs to be 24/7/365 for older kids.
 However, many preteens see no personal life application.
 I once watched some sixth-graders, when asked by the teacher to “show” their Bibles (for a prize), grab Bibles from a nearby shelf!
 They got the prize but missed the point.
-The Bible never left church, and their faith is compartmentalized.
+The Bible never left church, and they compartmentalize their faith.

 Preteen faith reveals the success of children’s ministry.
 If preteens are involved, excited, and committed to prayer, Bible study, worship, mission, and bringing friends, then that’s success.
 Preteen faith also reveals a good home-church connection.

 Planting Seeds of Faith